 If the fan is stiff to turn, unplug the motor power cable at the box and try spinning again.
 If still not turning easily, measure the motor winding resistances.

-• What are the ohms readings of the 3 x phases or the motor?
+What are the ohms readings of the 3 motor phases?

-This is a 3 phase DC motor, tested the same way as any 3-phase motor.
+This is a 3‑phase Direct Drive (DC) motor and is tested in the same basic way as any 3‑phase motor.

 Looking at the 4 x motor diagnostic LEDs on the left-hand side of the Icon control box